Split a Multi-Page Document into a Single PDF

 Dim fileName As String = $"multiPage - Page {idx + 1}_tempfile.pdf"

-' Save the single-page document to a new file
+' Export to new file

 outputDocument.SaveAs(fileName)